What We Do

 Ecotone’s work begins where there is an edge, a transitional space, where ecosystems meet and where people seek to resolve tensions in the use and health of the land.
 Through a deepening understanding of land and communities both human and wild, Ecotone guides diverse individuals and groups in an integrative multi-step process of land restoration and stewardship.

-Newly built aquatic habitat along Galisteo Creek in Galisteo, NM.
+Newly built aquatic habitat along Galisteo Creek, NM.

 By accessing the resources and colleagues in our network, we can readily identify and incorporate the most qualified expertise and local resources for highly specialized projects.
 Our work is aligned with widely relevant goals for the greater bioregion, such as climate change adaptation, rewilding and landscape connectivity for wildlife, and the interplay between forests and their hydrology, fire regimes, and insect populations.
 In this way, we impact your project with connection and relevance to current ecological trends in your area.
 Additionally, because of our participation with philanthropic, government and non-profit land-based organizations and initiatives, we are consistently aware of trends in the needs of land use communities, funding opportunities, and collaborations in the field.